ruiqimao/SugarCube/BOM.md

 ## Toolhead

+SugarCube supports toolheads with belts facing outwards and spaced 10mm from the X extrusion (standard PFA).
+Belts are spaced 4mm apart (non-standard PFA).

 The recommended toolhead for SugarCube is [Archetype Blackbird](https://github.com/Armchair-Heavy-Industries/Archetype).
 This document does not contain materials needed for the toolhead.

 ## Panels